Gradient Descent for Deep Matrix Factorization: Dynamics and Implicit Bias towards Low Rank: Introduction

 \subsection{Contribution and Outline}

-In this paper, we provide a precise analysis of the dynamics in \eqref{eq:MatrixFactorization_GradientDescent}-\eqref{eq:MatrixFactorization_IdenticalInitialization} and their underlying continuous counterparts, for $\W_0 = I$ and symmetric ground-truths $\Wstar \in \mathbb{R}^{n\times n}$. \HR{ Our analysis extends and generalizes the one started in \cite{arora2019implicit,Gissin2019Implicit,li2018algorithmic}, which basically considered only the gradient flow and gradient descent with $N=2$.
-In particular, our contributions are the following.} \begin{enumerate} \item \HR{We analyze the gradient descent dynamics for all $N\in\mathbb{N}$ (rather than only for $N=2$ or rather than restricting only to the gradient flow.)} \item We derive a sharp upper bound on the step size $\eta$ \HR{ensuring convergence}, for all choices of $\alpha$ and $N$. \item We only assume symmetry of the ground-truth, which is considerably weaker \HR{than the often used assumption of positive semidefiniteness (PSD)}. \item We prove that negative eigenvalues can only be recovered under a \HR{suitable perturbation of the initialization, which has not yet been discussed before in the standard setting of identical initialization.} \end{enumerate} Our main results consist of three central observations (note that we \HR{always} use explicit constants in the statements).
+In this paper, we provide a precise analysis of the dynamics in \eqref{eq:MatrixFactorization_GradientDescent}-\eqref{eq:MatrixFactorization_IdenticalInitialization} and their underlying continuous counterparts, for $\W_0 = I$ and symmetric ground-truths $\Wstar \in \mathbb{R}^{n\times n}$. \HR{ Our analysis extends/generalizes the one started in \cite{arora2019implicit,Gissin2019Implicit,li2018algorithmic}, which consider more sophisticated training models than \eqref{eq:MF} but basically restrict themselves to the gradient flow and gradient descent with $N=2$, cf.\ Tables~\ref{tab:Table1}~and~\ref{tab:Table2}.
+In particular, our contributions are the following.} \begin{enumerate} \item \HR{We analyze the gradient descent dynamics for all $N\in\mathbb{N}$ (rather than only for $N=2$ or rather than restricting only to the gradient flow.)} \item We derive a sharp upper bound on the step size $\eta$ \HR{ensuring convergence}, for all choices of $\alpha$ and $N$. \item We only assume symmetry of the ground-truth, which is considerably weaker \HR{than the often used assumption of positive semidefiniteness (PSD)}. \item We prove that negative eigenvalues can only be recovered under a suitable perturbation of the initialization.
+This has not yet been discussed in the standard setting of identity initialization since the prior works \cite{arora2019implicit,Gissin2019Implicit,li2018algorithmic} only consider positive semi-definite ground-truths, cf.\ Table \ref{tab:Table2}. \end{enumerate} Our main results consist of three central observations (note that we \HR{always} use explicit constants in the statements).\\